Monday, 31 May 2021

 |Hamill and Ford have fun with Eric Idle at the star's house during Empire's London filming, whilst Idle was in Tunisia filming Life of Brian.|

 On the DVD commentary for Empire, Carrie Fisher relates that during some of the London filming, she stayed at a house rented from Monty Python star/comedian/writer Eric Idle.
 Idle and the Pythons were filming Life of Brian at the time, then on location in Tunisia.
-Upon return Idle held a small party, including Fisher, his friend Harrison Ford and the Rolling Stones, of which he served them a potent liquor (which the Pythons had been distributing to extras on their film, to help boost morale) referred to as "Tunisian Table Cleaner".
-They all resultantly stayed up most of the night drinking and having fun.
-The first scenes shot the next day at Elstree were their characters arrival at Cloud City, which the actress says helps explain why she and Ford were so happy in those behind the scenes footage.
-Idle is said to be pleased that he had a small hand in how the finished film turned out!
+Upon return Idle held a small party, including Fisher, his friend Harrison Ford and the Rolling Stones, of which he served them a potent liquor (which the Pythons had been distributing to extras on their film, to help boost morale) called Palm Wine, but also referred to as "Tunisian Table Cleaner".
+They all resultantly stayed up most of the night drinking and having more fun than they should have.
+The off camera jolly first scenes ultimately shot the next day at Elstree were Han and Leia's arrival at Cloud City, of which the actress later recalled the reason why she and Ford had been so 'happy'.
+Idle was later said to be pleased that he had a small hand in how the finished film turned out!